NVIDIA/aistore/docs/unicode.md

 ## Encoding Helper (Python)

-For programmatic clients, here’s how to encode object names using Python:
+For programmatic clients, here's how to encode object names using Python:

 ```python
 import urllib.parse